galette/galettedoc/source/faq/index.rst

 * login (since Galette 0.9),
 * ...

-Making them non uniques is not a solution we want to rely on.
+Making them non unique is not a solution we want to rely on.
 This would be complicated, and should be source of many bugs.

 However, it is possible in Galette to :ref:`link several members <linkmembers>`.
 That way, some information such as email and postal addresses will be retrieved from the parent member if missing.